galori/galori.github.com/_posts/2025-03-17-debugging-flaky-specs-in-a-github-action-flaky-specs-part-4.md

     wait-timeout-minutes: 30
 ```

-If your specs fail, this sets up upterm + tmux and provides an SSH connection string.
+If your specs fail, this sets up upterm + tmux and provides an SSH connection string and force the container to stay alive for 30 minutes.
 To connect, watch your the build log untill you see:

 ```shell
 === F8S2LCNHYCL8S3WGMW72